Gaylord Perry: San Francisco Giants (1962–1971)

 Perry made his major league debut with the Giants on April 14, 1962, against the Cincinnati Reds.
-In the game, he allowed four earned runs on five hits in 2 2/3 innings, picking up a no-decision.
-He appeared in 13 games (seven starts) for the Giants, but had a 3–1 record and a 5.23 ERA and was sent back down to Tacoma in June, where he went on to lead the PCL with a 2.44 ERA.
+He allowed four earned runs on five hits in 2 2/3 innings, picking up a no-decision.
+He appeared in 13 games (seven starts) for the Giants but had a 3–1 record and a 5.23 ERA and was sent back down to Tacoma in June, where he went on to lead the PCL with a 2.44 ERA.
 Perry was promoted back to the Giants in September, but was not on the roster for the team's World Series appearance; it would be the only time in his career that he pitched for a pennant winner.

 After his brief call-up in 1962, Perry joined the Giants in 1963 to work mostly as a relief pitcher, going 1–6 with a 4.03 ERA in 31 appearances (four starts).
 Nevertheless, he was given the opportunity to join the starting rotation in 1964.
 In 44 games (19 starts), Perry finished with a 2.75 ERA and a 12–11 record, both second-best for the Giants that year behind Juan Marichal.
 In 1965, his record was 8–12, and with two full seasons as a starter, his 24–30 record attracted little national attention.

 Perry's breakout season came in 1966 with a tremendous start, going 20–2 into August.
 Perry and Marichal became known as a "1–2 punch" to rival the famous Koufax/Drysdale combination of the Los Angeles Dodgers.
-While Marichal was NL Player of the Month in May, Perry was so named in June (5–0, 0.90 ERA, 31 strikeouts).
-He played in his first All-Star game, but after August, he slumped the rest of the season, finishing 21–8, and the Giants finished second to the Dodgers.
+While Marichal was National League (NL) Player of the Month in May, Perry was so named in June (5–0, 0.90 ERA, 31 strikeouts).
+Perry played in his first All-Star Game, but after August, he slumped the rest of the season, finishing 21–8, and the Giants finished second to the Dodgers.
 Marichal missed much of the 1967 season with a leg injury, and Perry was thrust into the role of team ace.
 While he finished the season with a disappointing 15–17 record, he posted a 2.61 ERA and allowed only 7.1 hits per nine innings pitched in 39 games (37 starts).